dharmateja4444/Dharmateja_Portfolio/README.md

 In this project Data analysis is done in following steps:
 1. Data warehouse
 2. Data pre-processing
-3. Implementation of  deep learning models
+3. Implementation of  deep learning models(LSTM, BILSTM, XGBoostclassifier)
 4. Visualisation of results using panel dashboard
 5. Integration of model with azure cloud.